jclova/CastleDefenseUnityTest/README.md

 ## Description
+This project is an example to launch the TreasureHunt (GVR SDK Sample) from the CastleDefense (Unity GVR Sample) run on GVR7.1

 This project was initiailly created to ask a question to Google team.
 Since the problem has been solved, I will include the working version for others.

-This project is an example to launch the TreasureHunt (GVR SDK Sample) from the CastleDefense (Unity GVR Sample) run on GVR7.1

 ## Environment
 - Unity IDE version : GVR 7.1
+- Android GVR version 1.0.0

 ## Setup